zaquaz/integrations-core/cacti/README.md

 echo -e "\033[0;31mMissing SELECT grant\033[0m"
 ```

-Configure the Agent to connect to MySQL
+#### Configure the Agent to connect to MySQL

-Edit conf.d/`cacti.yaml`.
-See the [sample cacti.yaml](https://github.com/DataDog/integrations-core/blob/master/cacti/conf.yaml.example) for all available configuration options:
+Edit the `cacti.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's directory.
+See the[sample cacti.d/conf.yaml](https://github.com/DataDog/integrations-core/blob/master/cacti/conf.yaml.example) for all available configuration options:

 ```
 init_config: